kaspermeyer/prawndown/README.md

     $ gem install prawndown

-## Usage

-TODO: Write usage instructions here

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake test` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

 To install this gem onto your local machine, run `bundle exec rake install`.
-To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

-## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/prawndown.

-## License
+## Credits

-The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).
++ [Henrik Ny](https://github.com/henrik) for the [idea and name](https://gist.github.com/henrik/2775319) of the project.
++ [Johnny Broadway](https://github.com/jbroadway) for creating [Slimdown](https://gist.github.com/jbroadway/2836900) and coming up with great regular expressions to match Markdown tags with.